Heavy rainfalls and high-volume snow melt can result in slope failures from time to time.

 - Only removing or topping trees on a slope with approval by a qualified professional arborist in consultation with a geotechnical engineer.

-Geotechnical engineering firms can be found in the Yellow Pages.
+Geotechnical engineering firms can be found in the Yellow Pages or by searching the web.